-At Rockford Speech Therapy there are a variety of services available for children ages 0-18 years old.
-We serve children who have communication disorders such as expressive/receptive disorders, articulation/phonological disorders, stuttering, and children who need Alternative or Augmentative Communication (AAC) devices or services.
+At Rockford Speech Therapy, various services are available for children ages 0-18 years old.
+We serve children who have communication disorders such as expressive/receptive disorders, articulation/phonological disorders, and stuttering.
+We also help children who need Alternative or Augmentative Communication (AAC) devices or services.
 We offer individual one-on-one therapy as well as alternative locations and parent coaching.

 One-on-one speech therapy tailored for your child's needs with fun activities that keep them engaged.
-Sessions run from 45 minutes to 75 minutes depending on your needs and timeline.
-The needs would be assessed in a consultation/meet and greet and from there we would decide the path to take.
+Sessions run from 45 minutes to 75 minutes, depending on your needs and timeline.
+The therapy needs would be assessed in a consultation/meet and greet, and from there, we would decide the path to take.

-Babies have lots of new skills to learn—lifting their heads, sitting up, and saying their first words!
-Parents are often concerned when a child’s development seems slower than expected.
+Babies have many new skills to learn—lifting their heads, sitting up, and saying their first words!
+Parents are often concerned when a child's development seems slower than expected.
 If your toddler is not saying words as quickly as his peers, he may need some support for the early language.
-Early language is for children from birth-3 years old who need support with their early communication skills.
+Early language is for children from birth-3 years old who need help with their early communication skills.

-Along with the clinic, I'm able to meet you where is most convenient for you.
-Whether it's in your home, daycare, or a meeting to discuss progress at a coffee shop that's close to your work.
-Let me know what works best for you and your family.
+We're flexible!
+If an office visit doesn't work, we can meet you where it's convenient.
+Whether it's in your home, daycare, or a coffee shop close to your work, let us know what works best for you and your family.

-Fluency/Stuttering is when a child may struggle at times to get words out or repeat part or whole words.
-There are various treatment techniques for stuttering depending on the age of the child, including direct, indirect therapy, or a combination of the two.
+Fluency/Stuttering is when a child may struggle to get words out or repeat part or whole words.
+There are various treatment techniques for stuttering depending on the child's age, including direct, indirect therapy, or a combination of the two.

 expressive/receptive language disorder